dragonfly-xyz/useful-solidity-patterns/patterns/nft-receive-hooks/README.md

 - `operator` is the address that called `safeTransferFrom()`, which in this pattern will always be `tx.origin` (owner).
 - `from` is the original owner of the token, which in this pattern will also be `tx.origin`.
 - `msg.sender` will be the ERC721 token contract.
-    - Anyone can call this function, so depending on your product, you may want to enforce that the `msg.sender` is a known NFT contract.
+    - Anyone can call this function, so depending on your product's expectations, you may want to enforce that the `msg.sender` is a known NFT contract.
 - `data` is *any* arbitrary data the *caller* of `safeTransferFrom()` passes in.
-Do not expect it to always be well-formed.
+Do not expect it to always be well-formed because of this.
-- This handler is not payable, so if you also need to collect ETH from the user in the same transaction, you may need to have the user set up a WETH allowance in advance.
+- This handler is not `payable`, so if you also need to collect ETH from the user (unlikely) in the same transaction, you may need to have the user set up a WETH allowance in advance.
 - The return value must be `onERC721Received.selector` (`0x150b7a02`).

 ## ERC1155